ably/ably-js/README.md

 4. Create your feature branch (`git checkout -b my-new-feature`)
 5. Commit your changes (`git commit -am 'Add some feature'`)
    Note: don't commit files generated in `browser/static/*`, unless you are about to make a release.
-6. Ensure you have added suitable tests and the test suite is passing(`grunt test`)
+6. Ensure you have added suitable tests and the test suite is passing(`npm test`)
 7. Ensure the [type definitions](https://github.com/ably/ably-js/blob/master/ably.d.ts) have been updated if the public API has changed
 8. Ensure you stick to the version of JS used by the library (currently ES3).
-(The minfication task (`grunt closureCompiler:ably.js`) will enforce that you stick to ES3 syntax, but will not enforce that you don't use, for example, new methods)
+(The minfication task (`npm run grunt -- closureCompiler:ably.js`) will enforce that you stick to ES3 syntax, but will not enforce that you don't use, for example, new methods)
 9. Push to the branch (`git push origin my-new-feature`)
 10. Create a new Pull Request